 - On a screen of apps or while an app is open, pressing the home button twice quickly reveals a list all the apps currently running on the phone.
 Pressing home again, closes this list.

-- On any screen, holding down the home button for three seconds activates Voice Control mode.
+- On any screen, holding down the home button for three seconds activates Voice Control mode with Siri.

 - On any screen, pressing the home button and the power button at the same time saves a screen shot of the current screen in the Photos directory.